Fun Educational Activities

 Recipes

-for children.
+A variety of recipes.
 Corn is one of the most important foods in Mexico.
 The basis of native Mexican cooking was, and still is, corn-made tortillas.

 Mexican Jumping Beans